 Step 7: Notify Your Insurance and Contact NYC Car Accident Attorneys

-Call your insurance provider to report the accident and get the claims process started.
-Then contact an attorney while the details of the accident are still fresh in your mind.
+Call your insurance provider to report the accident and start the claims process.
+Then contact an attorney while the accident details are still fresh in your mind.
 Personal injury lawsuits can be cumbersome and take longer than you might expect.
 The sooner you get started, the closer you are to compensation.

 Potential Damages From a New York City Car Accident

 If you suffered a serious injury in a car accident, New York law permits you to seek compensatory damages for your losses.
 Compensatory damages are divided into special and general damages.